A horrific shooting took place last Saturday night at an LGBTQ+ nightclub in Colorado.

-Medical nonprofit Vitalant is helping Colorado hospitals collect blood donations in the coming days and weeks “to help ensure blood is available for emergencies and everyday patient needs,” the organization tweeted.
+Medical nonprofit Vitalant is helping Colorado hospitals collect blood donations in the coming days and weeks "to help ensure blood is available for emergencies and everyday patient needs," they tweeted.

 To make an appointment, interested donors can use the Vitalant app, visit vitalant.org, or call 1-877-258-4825.

 Children's Hospital Colorado also has a blood donation center at the Anschutz Medical campus in Aurora, open Monday to Friday.